 An introduction to the fundamental principles common to all living organisms.
 Presents basic biological principles using human systems as a study model including cell biology, genetics, and physiology.
 A course for non-biology majors.
-Three (3) lectures and one three-hour laboratory per week.
+Three lectures and one 3-hour laboratory per week.
 BI 102 may be taken without BI 101.
 One-semester course, offered both semesters.

-BI 171 Biological Principles I 4 Cr
+BI 171 Biological Principles I 4 C

 An introductory course focusing upon fundamental biological concepts and methods for students planning to major in biology or for students needing to satisfy a professional school requirement in biology.
 This course, the first in a two semester series, focuses on the biological principles of evolution and speciation, a survey of biological diversity (excluding animals), and the study of plant form and function.
 This course provides a foundation for more advanced courses in the biology major's program and is a prerequisite for all other courses in the program.
-Particular emphasis in the course is placed upon science writing and upon the evaluation, analysis, and synthesis of information.
-Three (3) lectures and one three-hour laboratory per week.
+Particular emphasis in the course is placed upon the evaluation, analysis, and synthesis of information.
+Three lectures and one 3-hour laboratory per week.
 Prerequisites: High school biology and chemistry.
 Offered annually.
 Fall semester.

-BI 172 Biological Principles II
+BI 172 Biological Principles II 4 Cr

 An introductory course focusing upon fundamental biological concepts and methods for students planning to major in biology or for students needing to satisfy a professional school requirement in biology.
 This course, the second in a two semester series, focuses on the study of animal form and function, zoology and ecology.
 This course provides a foundation for more advanced courses in the biology major's program and is a prerequisite for all other courses in the program.
-Particular emphasis in the course is placed upon science writing and upon the evaluation, analysis, and synthesis of information.
-Three (3) lectures and one three-hour laboratory per week.
+Particular emphasis in the course is placed upon evaluation, analysis, and synthesis of information.
+Three lectures and one 3-hour laboratory per week.
 Prerequisites: BI 171.
 Offered annually.
 Spring semester.

-BI 201-202 Intro. to Human Anatomy & Physiology 8 Cr A study of the morphology and physiology of the human body, both from a normal and pathological viewpoint.
-Three (3) lectures and one two and one-half hour laboratory per week for two (2) semesters.
+BI 201-202 Intro. to Human Anatomy & Physiology 8 Cr

+A study of the morphology and physiology of the human body, both from a normal and pathological viewpoint.
+Three lectures and one two and one-half hour laboratory per week for 2 semesters.
 Prerequisite for BI 202 is BI 201 or consent of the instructor.
 Offered annually.
 BI 201 Fall semester, BI 202 Spring semester.

-BI 206 Plant Biology
+BI 306 Plant Biology 4 Cr

 An introductory course focusing on the evolutionary history of plants, plant anatomy, and physiology.
 The laboratory exercises are diverse and emphasize recognizing reproductive and anatomical differences among major plant taxa (from algae to flowering plants), learning how to identify seed plants (gymnosperms and angiosperms) to the family level, and physiological experiments.
-Prerequisite: BI 161- 162.
-Three (3) 50-minute lectures per week and one three-hour laboratory per week.
+Prerequisite: BI 300.
+Three 50-minute lectures per week and one 3-hour laboratory per week.
 Fall semester.
-Course will be replaced with BI 306 beginning Spring 2008.

-BI 211 Ecology 4 Cr
+BI 311 Ecology 4 Cr

 An introductory course focusing on the basic principles of the interactions and relationships among organisms and between organisms and their environment.
 The laboratory includes field observations, computer simulations, and statistical analysis of experimental data.
-Prerequisites: BI 161-162.
-Three (3) lectures and one three-hour laboratory per week.
+Prerequisites: BI 300.
+Three lectures and one 3-hour laboratory per week.
 Fall semester.
 May fulfill writing intensive requirement.
 (Enrollment limited.)
-Course will be replaced with BI 311 beginning Fall 2007.